Vasyl Lypkivsky: Involvement in the independence movement

 During this time the Eastern Orthodox Church in Ukraine remained part of the Russian Orthodox Church until Ukraine affirmed its independence in the chaotic situation following World War I and the Russian revolution.
 In 1905, Lypkivsky became President of the Congress of Clergymen.
 Because of his Ukrainophilia and liberal views, he fell in disgrace with his superiors.
 One of his campaigns was for the use of Ukrainian language instead of the Church Slavonic language being used in church services.
 In 1917, he was again President of the Congress of Clergymen and Laymen.
 At this congress, a resolution for the autocephaly of the Ukrainian Orthodox Church was made.

 The government of the new Ukrainian Republic passed a law allowing for the founding of a Ukrainian Autocephalous Orthodox Church in 1919.
 Under his supervision, the first religious service in the Ukrainian language took place at the St. Nicholas Military Cathedral in Kyiv on 9 May (Old Style) 1919.
 For this reason, the Russian bishops prohibited his religious services and deprived him of his clerical title.
 For the time being, an unstructured association in favor of ending ties with the Russian church was gaining ground among the Ukrainian Orthodox faithful.

 Creation of the Ukrainian Autocephalous Orthodox Church

 The move for autonomy from Russia led to the assertion of Ukrainian autocephaly at the First All-Ukrainian Orthodox Church Council on 23 October 1921.
-Since no Orthodox bishop would take part in this action, the council decided to ordain its leader, Archpriest Vasyl Lypkivsky, as Metropolitan of Kiev and All Ukraine for the Ukrainian Autocephalous Orthodox Church through the laying-on-of-hands by the priests and laypeople present.
-Because of the extremely unorthodox method it used to obtain a hierarchy, and its disrespect for some established canonical principles, this church was never acknowledged by any other Orthodox church.
+Since no Orthodox bishop would take part in this action, the council decided to ordain its leader, Archpriest Vasyl Lypkivsky, as Metropolitan of Kiev and All Ukraine for the Ukrainian Autocephalous Orthodox Church through the laying-on-of-hands by the priests and laypeople present (similar to the early ordinations in the Church of Alexandria).
+Because of this method, this church was never acknowledged by any other Eastern Orthodox church.
 However, by early 1924 the new church had 30 bishops and approximately 1,500 priests and deacons serving in nearly 1,100 parishes in the Ukrainian Soviet Socialist Republic, with possibly as many as six million faithful.